shanehenning/lab-05-tcp-chat-server/lab-shane/README.md

 - When a client types a message, other clients should see the message
 - Each message sent should prepend the username before the message
-- Upon exiting the chat server, other clients should see that the user has disconnected